Thierry Small: International career

 Small has represented England at youth international level.
 He appeared as a second-half substitute for the under-17 side in a friendly against Watford under-23s in March 2021.
 He made his debut for England U18s on 7 June 2022, during a 3–2 victory over Austria in Croatia.
 This was the first of three games he played in a four-team mini-tournament that England won.
+On 10 November 2024, Small was called up to the under-20 squad.
+He made his debut for the U20s on 15 November 2024, during a 4–0 victory over Germany.
+On 29 August 2025, Small was called up to the under-21s for the first time.
+He made his England U21 debut as a substitute on 10 October 2025 during a 4–0 victory away to Moldova.

 Style of play

 Small is a powerful and pacey left-back with good ball-striking ability and stamina.
-He is also able to play in central defence or on the left-wing.
+He can also play in central defence, right-back or on the left wing.

-Personal life

-Small was born in England of Jamaican, Kittitian and Panamanian descent.
-He has a Panamanian grandfather.
-Small's uncle, Bryan Small, was a professional footballer who played for Aston Villa in the Premier League and other Football League clubs.